mikewest/internetdrafts/first-party-cookies/draft.md

 of its URI is the same as the first-party origin, **and** if each of the active documents in its ancestors' browsing contexts' is a first-party context.

-To be more precise, given an HTTP request `request`, the following algorithm returns `First-Party` if the request is a first-party request, and `Third-Party`
-otherwise:

-1. Let `document` be the document responsible for `request`.

-2. Let `top-origin` be the origin of the URI of the active document in the top-level browsing context of the document responsible for `request`.

-3. If `document`'s URI's origin is not `top-origin`, return `Third-Party`.

-4. While `document` has a parent browsing context:

-    1. Let `document` be `document`'s parent browsing context's active document.

-    2. If `document`'s URI's origin is not `top-origin` and `document` is not an iframe srcdoc document, return `Third-Party`.

-5. Return `First-Party`.

-Note that we deal with the document's location in steps 2, 3, and 4.2 above, not with the document's origin.
-For example, a top-level document from `https://example.com` which has been sandboxed into a unique origin still creates a non-unique first-party context for subsequent requests.

 This definition has a few implications:

 *  New windows create new first-party contexts (as the active document is